microsoft/playwright/docs/src/best-practices-js.md

 Setup CI/CD and run your tests frequently.
 The more often you run your tests the better.
 Ideally you should run your tests on each commit and pull request.
 Use [parallelism and sharding](./test-parallel.md).

 Use linux when running your tests on CI as it is cheaper.
 Developers can use whatever environment when running locally but use linux on CI.

-If working with a database then make sure you control the data.
-Test against a staging environment and make sure it doesn't change.
-For visual regression tests make sure the operating system and browser versions are the same.